My husband liked this quilt so much he took it to use in his big truck sleeper.

 The first thing I did was cut all the blocks.
 A 6" x 6" block will make a 5" block if you allow a 1/2" seam allowance, so that is what I did.

-So this quilt was made 12 blocks x 14 blocks, which would be 60" wide x 70" long.
-This size quilt will be big enough for a twin size bed or in this case my husband has already claimed it for his sleeper in his big truck.
+This quilt was made 12 blocks x 14 blocks, which would be 60" wide x 70" long.
+This size quilt will be big enough for a twin-size bed or in this case my husband has already claimed it for the sleeper in his big truck.

 But using these simple measurements you could add or take away depending on how big you want your quilt to be.
 This quilt used a total of 168 blocks for the front and 168 blocks for the back.

 Step 2: Arrange the Blocks

 Once all the material is cut up into blocks, you will then want to lay out each row the way you want the material to show.
 In this case, I wanted a complete denim quilt top, with red and blue repeated blocks on the back of the quilt.

 Lay out one row of twelve of the backing fabric, with the right sides of the fabric facing down.
 Rotate the blue, then red, or whatever pattern you wish to accomplish.
 Then you will layer a block of denim over the backing material, with wrong sides together, this means the right side of the denim will be facing up.

 Do this at 10 rows of 12 blocks, So looking at it you should have all blocks to be one backing fabric and one denim.